malston/platform-automation-azure/README.md

-# Platform Automation Reference Pipelines
+# Platform Automation Pipelines to deploy PCF (PAS/PKS) on Azure

 The structure of this directory allows for multiple environments to be represented in a single repository.